cthoyt/cthoyt.github.io/_posts/2021-08-17-self-organization.md

   its membership within the [Harvard Program in Therapeutic Science](https://www.wikidata.org/wiki/Q107392274).
 - [member of](https://www.wikidata.org/wiki/Property:P463) - any professional societies, working groups, or other organizations.
 For example, I belong to the [American Chemical Society](https://www.wikidata.org/wiki/Q247556).
+- [doctoral advisor](https://www.wikidata.org/wiki/Property:P184) - useful for building up academic trees.
+I asked my doctoral advisor about his doctoral advisor and actually ended up emailing him to find out some more information about my academic lineage.
+It turns out that there's a lot of information in the Academic Tree website that gets propagated through to Wikidata already by bots.
+After I added a few missing links, I found out that I am in the lineage of [Emil Erlenmeyer](https://www.wikidata.org/wiki/Q76597) after whom the eponymous Erlenmeyer flask is named.
+  Depending on if you left your doctoral work happy or not, you might not want to revisit this.
+Totally understandable.

 Accomplishments: